Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Glitch size and short time-scale relaxation in the snowplow scenario

 As mentioned above, during the glitch, only a fraction of the core neutrons might be coupled to the charged component.
 The parameter $Y_{\rm gl}$ is introduced to describe the fraction that contributes to the charged component of the star at the time of glitch~\citep{2011ApJ...743L..20P, 2012MNRAS.427.1089S,2013ApJ...764L..25H,2015MNRAS.449.3559H}. $Y_{\rm gl}$ is related to the trigger mechanism of glitches and cannot be determined from the current simple ``bulk'' model.
 Presently, we do not have a good estimation from the hydrodynamic simulation, and we treat it as a free parameter to be determined by reproducing the observed glitch size. $Y_{\rm gl}=1$ means that the core superfluidity is fully coupled to the charged component during a glitch.

 Defining $Q$ as the superfluid fraction of the total moment of inertia:

 the observed jump in the angular velocity is thus:

 with the total moment of inertia $I_{\rm tot}=I_{\rm n}+I_{\rm p}$.
-If the recoupling of the rest of the core superfluid is responsible for the relative angular acceleration of the charged component immediately after the glitch, from angular momentum conservation $\Delta L_{\rm g}=\Delta(I_{\rm p}\Omega_{\rm p})=0$, the relative acceleration of the crust immediately after the glitch follows:
+If the recoupling of the rest of the core superfluid is responsible for the relative angular deceleration of the charged component immediately after the glitch, from angular momentum conservation $\Delta L_{\rm g}=\Delta(I_{\rm p}\Omega_{\rm p})=0$, the relative deceleration of the crust immediately after the glitch follows:

 where $\dot{\Omega_{\rm p}}$ is the steady state pre-glitch spin-down rate.

 In addition to a partially coupled core, we also consider that the protons in neutron star cores possibly form a type II superconductor in which the magnetic field is carried by flux tubes; thus, the strong interaction between the flux tubes and the neutron rotational vortices could impede the vortex motion and effectively pin some of the neutron vorticity in the core~\citep{1998ApJ...492..267R,2009MNRAS.400.1859S}. \citet{2013ApJ...764L..25H} proposed a parameter $\xi$, which is defined as the fraction of pinned vorticity in the core by the flux tubes, to account for this effect.
 Namely, this $\xi$ vorticity does not contribute to the angular momentum transfer, i.e., the total number of vortices stored at $x_{\rm max}$ just before a glitch is instead: